dmbarbour/wikilon/docs/AwelonLang.md

 A runtime has discretion to perform rewrites that don't affect the final evaluated program (i.e. same rendered result).
 Explicit annotations are required to permit visible optimizations.

 *Note:* It is feasible to perform high level optimizations, such as rewriting `[F] map [G] map` to `[F G] map` or reordering matrix multiplications to minimize number of operations.
-Unfortunately, it's generally unclear how to express these optimizations or prove their validity, and such optimizations are fragile to abstractions.
-I would recommend modeling such optimizations explicitly, constructing an intermediate program 'plan' then optimizing and compiling it into an Awelon function.
+Unfortunately, it's unclear how to express these optimizations or prove their validity, and such optimizations are fragile to abstraction.
+I would recommend modeling such optimizations explicitly, via intermediate data structure.

 ## Compilation